Laos Food Guide

 Region: Southern Laos

-Or Lam, or ອໍລໍາ, is a hearty stew that varies regionally throughout Laos.
-It typically includes meat (beef, buffalo, or pork), eggplant, lemongrass, galangal, chilies, and various local herbs and vegetables.
-The stew is often thickened with roasted rice powder and seasoned with fish sauce (nam pa).
-Or Lam is a flavorful and filling dish, reflecting the diverse culinary traditions of Laos.
+Or Lam, or ອໍລໍາ, is a hearty stew that changes from region to region in Laos.
+It usually has meat (beef, buffalo, or pork) with eggplant, lemongrass, galangal, chilies, and local herbs and vegetables.
+Roasted rice powder thickens it and fish sauce (nam pa) seasons it.
+It's filling and pulls from the cooking traditions of different parts of the country.

 Khao Soi / ເຂົ້າຊອຍ (Noodle Soup)